Tennessee General Divorce and Family Law Statutes

 (9) Specify that if the driver license of a parent is currently expired, canceled, suspended or revoked or if the parent does not possess a valid driver license for any other reason, the parent shall make acceptable transportation arrangements as may be necessary to protect and ensure the health, safety and welfare of the child when such child is in the custody of such parent.

 (b) Any permanent parenting plan shall include a residential schedule as defined in § 36-6-402.
 The court shall make residential provisions for each child, consistent with the child’s developmental level and the family’s social and economic circumstances, which encourage each parent to maintain a loving, stable, and nurturing relationship with the child.
 The child’s residential schedule shall be consistent with this part.
-If the limitations of § 36-6-406 are not dispositive of the child’s residential schedule, the court shall consider the following factors:
+If the limitations of § 36-6-406 are not dispositive of the child’s residential schedule, the court shall consider the factors found in § 36-6-106(a)(1)-(15).

 (c) The court shall approve a permanent parenting plan as follows: